rtdi/AppContainer/README.md

 ## Licensing

 This application is provided as dual license.
 For all users with less than 10'000 API calls per month the application can be used free of charge and the code falls under a Gnu Public License.
 Users with more than 10'000 API calls are asked to get a commercial license to support further development of this solution.
 The commercial license is on a pay-per-use basis.
 One API call is one invocation of any of the backend services, oData or Restful, in any running container hosted within the company.
-In other words, when then containers are active and used equally, once all got more than 1'000 calls they exceed overall the 10'000 api call limit.
+In other words, when 10 containers are active and used equally, once all got more than 1'000 calls they exceed overall the 10'000 api call limit.

 ## Data protection and privacy